How To Raise Kids Who Are Independent Thinkers, From A Guy Who Studies Non-Conformists

 “When you get angry, kids tend to push back.
 When you’re too forgiving, they don’t learn the correct behavior,” says Grant.
 “Disappointment is such a great emotion.
 It says ‘I had high expectations of you, and you really let me down, but I believe you can do a better job next time.'”

-Used correctly, guilt can be a powerful motivator to get kids to internalize their behavior and make the right decision.
+Used correctly, guilt can be a powerful motivator to get kids to internalize their behavior and make the right decisions.
 Used incorrectly, they’ll become a co-dependent puddle of jello in their adult years.
 So, plan accordingly.

 Introduce Role Models Who Aren’t You

-As much as you want a Mini Me, it’s a good idea to expose your kid to other influential people.
-Grant started to encourage his oldest by leaving out short biographies, “Rosa Parks, Abraham Lincoln … people who have done really extraordinary things in society from a moral perspective.”
-Or, you could go in the other direction and just leave a copy of The Dirt on their nightstand.
+As much as you want a Mini-Me, it’s a good idea to expose your kid to other influential people.
+Grant started to encourage his oldest by leaving out short biographies, “Rosa Parks, Abraham Lincoln…people who have done really extraordinary things in society from a moral perspective.”
+Or you could go in the other direction and just leave a copy of The Dirt on their nightstand.

 Put Them In Someone Else’s Shoes

-One of the things Grant talks about in Originals is how not to fall victim to groupthink, and part of how to do for kids is pushing them to consider other points of view.
+One of the things Grant talks about in Originals is how not to fall victim to groupthink, and part of how to do that for kids is pushing them to consider other points of view.
 “If you do more perspective-taking, you think about different niches that are not the ones that necessarily came most naturally to you.”